iJasonR/TechSpark/README.md

 * Recapture lost customers by offering exclusive deals to returning customers who shopped during the pandemic boom
 * Increase AOV by offering bundled deals for high ticket items
-* make sure popular items are well stocked for the busy periods like Q4
 * offer post holiday promotions to mitigate the drop in sales during the slow months

+### Products

+* make sure popular items like the 27 Inch monitors and apple Airpods are well stocked for the busy periods like Q4
+* Since the last 4 items only accounted for 3.5% of sales, the effort to promote them would be put to better use promoting the top 4 items.
+Eliminate the bottom 4 performing items and replace them with additional inventory of the top 4 performing items
+* Ensure that the top performing items are also promoted in the front page of the website to continue to drive growth